mzmpac/Ysmir-s-Beard/README.md

 ### Disclaimer

-- Only English and Steam verions aare supported.
+- Only English and Steam verions are supported.
-- Requires 1.6.117 with full aniversary edition upgrade.
+- Requires 1.6.1170 with full aniversary edition upgrade.

 ### Recommended System Requirements

-I recommend a minimum of a modern high-performance desktop CPU, 32 GB RAM, and at least 16 GB VRAM.
+I recommend a minimum of a modern high-performance desktop CPU, 32 GB RAM, and at least 12 GB VRAM.
 You can probably play with less, but may see frame stutters and choppiness.

 My specs are as follows:

 - Intel i7 12700K
 - AMD 7900 XT 20 GB
 - 32 GB DDR4 3600 RAM
-- 4 TB Sansung 990 Pro NVME storage
+- 4 TB Samsung 990 Pro NVME storage
 - Seasonic 750W power supply
 - 3440 x 1440 OLED